rhinogram/rhinocloud-sdk/README.md

   });
 ```

-* OR You can use AWS Environment keys before instantiating a new instance:
+* OR You can use process.env keys before instantiating a new instance:
   * `AWS_ACCESS_KEY_ID`
   * `AWS_SECRET_ACCESS_KEY`
   * `AWS_REGION`

+* Setting `process.env.DEBUG === true` will enable debug mode.

 * Example using `dotenv` library with `rhinocloud-sdk`: https://www.npmjs.com/package/dotenv
 ```bash